canvas-gamification/canvas-gamification-junit-tests/src/oop/object_independence/medium/q5/QuestionText.md

 ### Question Text

 Your friends are interested in betting on which team wins the Stanley Cup this year.
-Make a program called **Team** where you keep track of the teams in the league and the games they have won as attribute.
+Make a program called **Team** where you keep track of the teams in the league and the games they have won as attribute using the description below.

 ### Team Class